KarelZe/thesis/references/obsidian/📖chapters/🏅Robustness.md

-To assess the robustness of our algorithms, we partition the test sets into sub-samples along seven dimensions: option type, security type, trade size, year, time to maturity, moneyness, as well as proximity to quotes.
-Comparable robustness checks have been previously conducted in ([[@grauerOptionTradeClassification2022]]47) as well as  ([[@savickasInferringDirectionOption2003]]890--892) , enhancing comparability across different works.
+Following the recommendations of ([[@odders-whiteOccurrenceConsequencesInaccurate2000]], 2000, p.
+280) To assess the robustness of our algorithms, we partition the test sets into sub-samples along seven dimensions: option type, security type, trade size, year, time to maturity, moneyness, as well as proximity to the quotes.
+Comparable robustness checks have been previously conducted in ([[@grauerOptionTradeClassification2022]]47) as well as  ([[@savickasInferringDirectionOption2003]]890--892), enhancing comparability between works.

 Our results are tabulated cref-tab-14-17, separately for gls-gbrt and Transformers as well as exchanges.

 Performance improvement of glspl-gbrt are consistent for calls and puts across all feature sets and exchanges.
-Depending on the security type of the underlying gsl-gbrt attains the largest improvements for long maturities and deep in the money options, as
+Conditional on the security type of the underlying, gsl-gbrt achieves the largest improvements for index options in the gls-cboe sample, but perform slightly worse than rule-based approaches on the gls-ise set.
+On both datasets, accuracies are lowest for index options, which corroborates with literature on rule-based classification.
-(hier fehlt noch was)

-Performance is stable across different trade sizes and across time.
-Likewise the improvements in accuracy are comparable for different maturities and moneyness ratios.
-Aligning with rule-based approaches, accuracies tend to be lower for option trades with long maturities and deep in-the-money options.
+The performance is stable for different trade sizes and over time.
+Similarly, accuracy improvements are comparable for different maturities and moneyness ratios.
+Aligning with rule-based approaches, accuracies are lowest for option trades with long maturities and deep in-the-money options, as reported in ([[@grauerOptionTradeClassification2022]]22).

-(walum?)
+glspl-GBRT achieve particularly strong results for trades at the quotes or if quote data at the exchange level is incomplete.
+In these subsets, improvements reach up to percentage-16.01 in the gls-cboe and thus tighten the gap between trades inside or at the quotes.
+Consistent across all feature sets and exchanges, glspl-GBRT fail to improve upon classical rules for trades outside the spread, underperforming the benchmark by up to percent--5.43.
+This.
+We attribute the discrepancies to ()...

+Opposing to

+([[@savickasInferringDirectionOption2003]]894) document a high missclassification error for rule-based approaches on trades outside the quotes.
+Controversly, ()
+**Transfomer**
+- results are smoother?
+We

+Similar
+Controversely to grauer

+Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
+As mentioned previously, this difference may be due to omitting negotiated trades.

+Again, our results corroborate with the empirical literature.
+Third and finally, we find a substantial underperformance of the tick rule for zero tick trades, which is 9.33 percentage points lower than for non-zero ticks, compared to only 3.67 percentage points for the quote based rules.

+Finally, we observe, tah
+Gradient-boosting performs best, , while

+The performance of the tick test is only slightly worse than the performance of LR's method.
+Table 4's final column lends additional support to this result.
+When the sample is limited to trades occurring on zero ticks, but trades on quote changes, mid-spread trades, and crosses are excluded, the tick test and LR's method both correctly identify at least 95% of the trades.

+The results are displayed in Table 5.
+First, we confirm the asymmetry in buyer and sellerinitiated trades found by Aitkin and Frino (1996) and Omrane and Welsh (2016), with sellerinitiated trades performing remarkably better than buyer-initiated trades (the average difference is 7.46% for all TCR compared to 9.49% in Omrane and Welsh 2016).
+Second, for all quote-based rules we find lower accuracy for trades inside the quotes.
+Again, our results corroborate with the empirical literature.
+Third and finally, we find a substantial underperformance of the tick rule for zero tick trades, which is 9.33 percentage points lower than for non-zero ticks, compared to only 3.67 percentage points for the quote based rules.

 Notably, Transformers